Villain (1971 film): Filming

-The film was shot over ten weeks in late 1970.
-Exteriors were shot on location in areas of London (such as the Winstanley and York Road Estates), Brighton, Bedford and Bracknell.
+The film started on 14 September 1970 and was shot over ten weeks.
+Exteriors were shot on location in areas of London (including the Winstanley and York Road Estates), Brighton, Bedford and Bracknell.

+Release

 Box office

 British exhibitors voted Burton the most popular star at the box office in 1971, although Villain was not listed among the top ten most popular films.
 On 30 May 1971, Burton wrote in his diary that Villain was "... a goodish film but so far isn't doing very well in the States but has not yet opened in Britain and the Commonwealth where it should do better."
 On 21 August 1971, he wrote that the film's director was "whassisname" and that he:

 Received a cable... from [executive] Nat Cohen saying the notices for [the film]... superb and great boxoffice, and another cable said we expect a million pounds from UK alone.
 That means about $1/2 m for me if I remember correctly.
 There is no accounting for differing tastes of Yanks and English critics.
 Villain was received badly in the US and with rapture in the UK.
 I know it is cockney and therefore difficult for Yanks to follow but one would have thought the critics to be of sufficiently wide education to take it in their stride.
 The English critics, after all, are not embarrassed when they see a film made in Brooklynese.
 Anyway I am so delighted that it is doing well in UK.
 Otherwise I would have doubted E's and my judgement in such matters.
 I thought it was good and she said she knew it was good.
 The American reaction was therefore a surprise.

-Reception
+Critical reception

+The film received generally unfavourable reviews, possibly because it was seen as a veiled portrait of the Kray twins, who had been jailed for life in March 1969.